Hazel dormouse: Behaviour

-Starting from the onset of colder weather (October/November), the hazel dormouse will hibernate in nests on the ground, in the base of old coppiced trees or hazel stools, under piles of leaves or under log piles as these situations are not subject to extreme variations in either temperature or humidity.
+Starting from the onset of colder weather (October or November), the hazel dormouse will hibernate in nests on the ground, at the base of old coppiced trees or hazel stools, under piles of leaves, or under log piles, as these situations are not subject to extreme variations in either temperature or humidity.
 Dormice are almost completely arboreal in habit but much less reluctant to cross open ground than was thought even recently.
-When it wakes up in spring (late April or early May), it builds woven nests of shredded honeysuckle bark, fresh leaves and grasses in the undergrowth.
-If the weather is cold and wet, and food scarce, it saves energy by going into torpor; it curls up into a ball and goes to sleep.
-The hazel dormouse, therefore, spends a large proportion of its life sleeping − either hibernating in winter or in torpor in summer.
+When it wakes up in spring (late April or early May), it builds woven nests of shredded honeysuckle bark, fresh leaves, and grasses in the undergrowth.
+If the weather is cold and wet and food is scarce, it saves energy by going into torpor; it curls up into a ball and goes to sleep.
+The hazel dormouse, therefore, spends a large proportion of its life sleeping, either hibernating in winter or in torpor in summer.

-Examination of hazelnuts may show a neat, round hole in the shell.
-This indicates it has been opened by a small rodent, e.g., the dormouse, wood mouse, or bank vole.
+An examination of hazelnuts may show a neat, round hole in the shell.
+This indicates it has been opened by a small rodent, e.g. the dormouse, wood mouse, or bank vole.
 Other animals, such as squirrels or jays, will either split the shell completely in half or make a jagged hole in it.

 Further examination reveals the cut surface of the hole has toothmarks which follow the direction of the shell.
 In addition, there will be toothmarks on the outer surface of the nut, at an angle of about 45 degrees to the cut surface.
 Woodmice and voles bite across the nutshell leaving clear parallel toothmarks from inside to outside.
 Woodmice also leave toothmarks on the outer surface of the nut but voles do not.

 Diet

 The hazel dormouse requires a variety of arboreal foods to survive.
 It eats berries and nuts and other fruit with hazelnuts being the main food for fattening up before hibernation.
 The dormouse also eats hornbeam and blackthorn fruit where hazel is scarce.
 Other food sources are the buds of young leaves, and flowers which provide nectar and pollen.
 The dormouse also eats insects found on food-source trees, particularly aphids and caterpillars.